MaterializeInc/materialize/test/version-consistency/README.md

 bin/version-consistency-test --max-runtime-in-sec 60
 ```

+## Test explain plans

+Use `--test-explain` to test explain plans.
+You might want to set `--avoid-expressions-expecting-db-error` and reduce
+the number of columns per query with `--max-cols-per-query`.

 ## Query generation

 Queries are generated using the output consistency test framework, which is also used to ensure consistency between